alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 }
 ```

-Now there's also a match method,
+Now there's also a match method...!

 ```
     // Match at the boundary: collapse Ok/Err into a single value.